diana-hep/oamap/README.rst

 Note that you may not always want columnar data.
 This access method benefits batch analyses and query-style analysis, where you typically want to know something about one or a few attributes from many or all objects.
 However, sometimes you want to know about all attributes of a single object, e.g. to "drill down" to a single interesting entity or to visualize a single interesting event.
 Drill downs and event displays are not high-throughput applications, so it usually doesn't hurt to store data as columns for fast analysis and slow single object examination.

 On the other hand, remote procedure calls (RPC) and its extreme, streaming data pipelines, in which objects are always in flight between processors, would be hindered by a columnar data representation.
 These systems need to shoot a whole object from one processor to the next and then forget it— this case is much more efficient with rowwise data.
+You would *not* want to use OAMap for this case.

-To illustrate the tradeoffs, I've converted the exoplanets dataset into a variety of formats, each with one more feature than the last. (\*Some formats have built-in compression, others don't; in all cases I compressed with gzip level 4.)
+To illustrate the tradeoffs, I've converted the exoplanets dataset into a variety of formats:

 ======================== ======= ======= ======= ========= ========= ============ ============
 Format                   Nested?
 Binary?
 Schema?
 Columnar?
 Nullable?
 Uncompressed Compressed*